rhysr01/jobping.ai-V9/PRODUCTION_GUIDE.md

 ## 6. Incident Response Summary

-1. Detect issue (Sentry alert, synthetic check failure, manual report).
+1. Detect issue (log monitoring, synthetic check failure, manual report).
 2. Check `/api/health` and `/api/dashboard` to scope the failure (database vs. external services).
 3. If database-related, follow PITR guidance in `RUNBOOK.md` and the Supabase dashboards.
 4. For critical incidents, freeze deploys, communicate in the #incident channel, and follow the postmortem template (also in `RUNBOOK.md`).